-Figs trees figure among the age old crops that were cultivated.
+Figs trees figure among the age-old crops that were cultivated.
 It dates back to the cultivation of wheat, and the ancient Greeks and Egyptians relished them.
-Figs are partially tropical, easily cultivated in locations having long summer.
+Figs are partially tropical and easily cultivated in locations having long summers.

 The usual fig tree is not cultivated; it flourishes in areas that are sunny and dry, where the soil is fresh and deep; even in rocky areas, extending from sea level to 1,700 m.
 Fig trees prefer properly drained, average quality soil.
 It also grows in poor nutritional soil.